 On June 25, 1876, General George Armstrong Custer led a detachment of troops from the United States Army's 7th Cavalry at what is now known as the Battle of Little Big Horn; a U.S. National Park monument is located at the site today in Montana.

-United States Army Captain Myles Keogh rode a bay horse named Comanche into the battle, and two days after the battle's conclusion the horse — severely injured — was the only living survivor left on the field.
+United States Army Captain Myles Keogh rode a bay horse named Comanche into the battle, and two days after the battle Captain Keogh had died, but the horse — severely injured — survived.
 More than 200 US cavalrymen were killed that day as well as several dozen Sioux, Cheyenne, and Arapaho men, women and children.
 After the battle, Comanche was nursed back to health but he was retired and orders were given that he should never be ridden again.